-Schedule plenty of one-on-one time with each of your children, and make sure that they always have something special to look forward to.
+Schedule plenty of one-on-one parenting time with each of your children, and make sure that they always have something special to look forward to.
 This could be a play date with a friend, visiting the local petting zoo, or a barbecue at their grandparents’ house.
-Remember to remain civil as much as possible in order to protect your children.
+Remember to remain civil as much as possible to protect your children.

 Make sure that you make a list of things that are important for you to retain.
 Deciding who gets what can easily become heated, but being fair about your belongings allows you to keep the ball rolling for the divorce.

-Being able to access your personal accounts is essential, so you would greatly benefit from changing all of your passwords.
+Being able to access your accounts is essential, so you would greatly benefit from changing all of your passwords.
 Many spouses are likely to know your frequent passwords, so it can be useful to start fresh and avoid giving them access to your accounts.